marczz/mzlinux_pages/system/backup.md

     settings .o backup user data we should use
     {{< iref "#backintime" "BackInTime" >}}.
 It comes with a GTK GUI frontend.
-    TimeShift is an active project _in 2018_, it is available in an Ubuntu ppa and in Debian since buster;
+    TimeShift is an active project _in 2020_, it is available in Debian.
     -   [TimeShift source repository ](https://github.com/teejee2008/timeshift)